odpi/egeria/developer-resources/Developer-Guidelines.md

 In the case of problems the first problem determination step is to check you can build Egeria normally at the command line ie `mvn clean install` from the source root.
 That will prove at least java, maven are correct .

-In addition, importantly, this also will retrieve additional dependencies which are not available in public repositories are retrieved, otherwise you may see an error like `Cannot resolve com.ibm.gaiandb:gaian` or `Cannot resolve org.apache.derby:derby`.

 We have also noticed that you need to ensure JAVA_HOME is set (see under 'Java' earlier on this page) or the build will fail running javadoc.

 ## Issue Tracking